dmnsgn/async-preloader/README.md

 ## Quick start

 This section covers the basic usage of `AsyncPreloader`.
+For more informations about async/await, see [Async functions - making promises friendly](https://developers.google.com/web/fundamentals/primers/async-functions).

 ### Preload items and retrieve them